martinord/web-framework/README.md

 It is based in the [article](http://rahmonov.me/posts/write-python-framework-part-one/) published by [Rahmonov](http://rahmonov.me/).

+The repo of Rahmanov can be also found [here](https://github.com/rahmonov/alcazar).

 ## Starting environment
 * Init a virtual environment (`python3.6 venv venv`) and start it with `source venv/bin/activate`
 * `pip install gunicorn`